ibm-cloud-docs/watsonx-code-assistant/tasks/howto.md

 First, you need to set up a Kubernetes cluster on the {{site.data.keyword.containershort_notm}} service. {{site.data.keyword.containershort_notm}} delivers powerful tools by combining Docker and Kubernetes technologies, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of compute hosts.

-1. In the IBM Cloud&reg; catalog, go to the [Kubernetes Service](/kubernetes/catalog/cluster/create).
+1. In the IBM Cloud catalog, go to the [Kubernetes Service](/kubernetes/catalog/cluster/create).
 1. Select **Standard** as the cluster type, and select **2 MB / 1 Worker** as the machine type.
 All other options can be left as default.
 1. Click **Create** to create your cluster.
 Check the status of your cluster and worker nodes until they're in the Ready state.